Why Do Sales People Hate CRM? (6 Myths Debunked)

 Even though a centralized database is a good thing by and large, but when it turns into policing every minute action the whole purpose simply gets lost.
 A good CRM should track only the necessary information.
 And in the end, what really matters is whether or not you’re reaching your targets, right?

 On the other hand, a recent CRM analysis by CSO Insights revealed that CRM adoption leads to a 56.9% rise in the quality of communication between sales reps and sales managers.

 6. I wasn’t hired to do this

 Call me materialistic, but my guess is that most sales people are motivated by commissions.
 Am I right?
-I know I would be motivated if I worked in sales!
+I know I would be if I worked in sales!